littlepretty/VirtualTimeKernel/patch_description.md

 Acknowledge
 ===========
-My implementation of virtual time is actually inspired by that of Jeremy Lamps, who is a PhD student at UIUC.
+My implementation of virtual time is actually inspired by that of Jeremy Lamps, who was a PhD student at UIUC.
 Great thanks for sharing his source code and providing a very detailed documentation.

 Application and Test
 ====================